 Peter Mondrian Composition with Black, Red, Grey, Yellow and Blue |

-I love the detail of this painting |
+I love the detail of this painting by Henri Fantin-Latour |

 The good old Civic Center |

 My appetite was returning but because this was "good" Friday, where the Christians in power dictate that the rest of us shouldn't have fun, we had to resort to Denny's.
-I had a beef lasagna which hit the spot.
+I had a beef lasagne which hit the spot.

 A purely pedestrian day in Auckland |

-Day 23 Sunday, 31st March - Compulsory Sky Tower, then to the airport
+Day 23 Saturday, 30th March - Compulsory Sky Tower, then to the airport

 So, our time in New Zealand was closing and so we had just a morning to do a couple of things before heading to the airport and the next leg of our adventure.